 The University of Vermont (UVM) welcomes applications from students of diverse backgrounds.
 Through a holistic admissions review, UVM selects students with potential for academic success who will contribute to the UVM community.
-The rigor of an applicant’s academic program, grades, standardized test results, and trends in performance are considered.
+The rigor of an applicant’s academic program, grades, standardized test results (if submitted), and trends in performance are considered.
 Essays, a letter of recommendation, and other evidence of each student’s life experience and character also assist the evaluation.
 Admission decisions are made without regard to family financial circumstances.

 In recognition of the university’s focus on engaging with global, national, and state issues, UVM’s admissions policies attempt to balance geographic diversity, diversity of racial, ethnic, and international backgrounds with a firm commitment to residents of the state of Vermont.